XLB: A differentiable massively parallel lattice Boltzmann library in Python: Implementation details

 The process of constructing the boolean mask array involves a few steps that are described here.
 First, an array of \texttt{False} with dimensions of (\texttt{nx}, \texttt{ny}, \texttt{nz}, \texttt{q}) is extended along $x, y$ and $z$ directions to accommodate halo layers on the periphery of the computational domain.
 The number of halo layers in $x$ is chosen as a multiple of \texttt{nDevices} to enable array sharding.
 Then, in order to delineate between `exterior' and `interior' of the domain for the purpose of imposing the boundary conditions, values of \texttt{True} are assigned to these peripheral halo cells as well as the internal solid cells defined through the BC constructs.
 A key step in constructing the above mask array is to perform a single streaming on the extended array to shift the boolean content in such a way that leads to an easy realization of \emph{missing} (associated with \texttt{True}) and \emph{known} (associated with \texttt{False}) lattice directions for the boundary cells.
 A visual representation that shows the role of the mask array in identifying the normal vector as well as distinguishing between known and unknown populations at the boundary after the streaming step is depicted in Figure~\ref{fig:mask}.

-The \texttt{BoundaryCondition} class uses the mask array to modify the allocated boundary cells appropriately (if required by the boundary type) and to generate any supplementary information required for implementing the BC scheme such as the normal direction.
+The boundary conditions rely on the mask array to modify the allocated boundary cells appropriately (if required by the boundary type) and to generate any supplementary information required for implementing the BC scheme such as the normal direction or the momentum flux.

-The \texttt{apply} method must be overridden in each subclass to specify how the BC manipulates the incoming or outgoing populations.
-For instance, the full-way bounce-back BC is implemented with a single line of code as shown in Listing~\ref{lst:apply_bc}.

-More advanced BCs employ additional methods that are required in their formulation at each boundary cell, such as the computation of the momentum flux.

-\subsection{LBM Step}
+\subsection{LBM step}

-The \texttt{step} method orchestrates the key stages of the LBM algorithm, namely the collision, boundary condition application, and streaming operations (see Listing~\ref{lst:step}).
-One LBM step includes both collision and streaming operations, each followed by the application of boundary conditions using the \texttt{apply\_bc} method.
-Depending on the boundary type, some schemes are imposed after collision (i.e.~\texttt{PostCollision}), while others after streaming (i.e. \texttt{PostStreaming}).
-The \texttt{apply\_bc} method is tailored to be effective only where relevant boundaries exist.
-To enable dynamically moving boundaries, \texttt{apply\_bc} also accepts \texttt{timestep} as an input.
+The \texttt{step} method orchestrates the key stages of the LBM algorithm, namely the collision, boundary condition application, and streaming operations.
+One LBM step includes both collision and streaming operations, each followed by the application of boundary conditions.
+Depending on the boundary type, some schemes are imposed after collision, while others after streaming.

 The \texttt{step} method effectively simulates one time step in the fluid flow.
 Optionally, it can return the post-streaming and post-collision states for additional analysis, such as that required for calculating the lift and drag forces.